 To see a person’s profile card, just hover over their picture or name.

-Note: The profile card in Outlook on the web is only available if your organization has opted in to the First Release program in Office 365.
+Note: The profile card in Outlook on the web is only available if your organization has opted in to the Targeted release in Office 365.

 What do I get when I connect accounts?